Cumbria shootings: Random shootings

 In the wake of the Whitehaven shootings, residents there and in the neighbouring towns of Egremont and Seascale were urged to stay indoors.
 A major manhunt for Bird was launched by the Cumbria Constabulary, which was assisted by armed Civil Nuclear Constabulary officers.
 Bird drove through several towns, firing apparently at random, and calling a majority of the victims over to his taxi before shooting them.
-Because of the first call which was mistakenly reported to be an "air-rifle", the response from Cumbria Constabulary was severely delayed.
+Because of the first call which was mistakenly reported to be an air rifle, the response from Cumbria Constabulary was severely delayed.
 After following Bird, police vehicles and a member of the public's van (who an officer had got into with the driver) gave chase to Bird but they met a forked road and took the wrong direction, losing him.

 Near Egremont, Bird tried to shoot Jacqueline Williamson as she walked her dog, but she managed to escape without injury.
 Upon arriving in Egremont, he stopped alongside Susan Hughes as she walked home from shopping, and shot her in the chest and abdomen with the shotgun.
 He then got out of his taxi and got into a struggle with Hughes before fatally shooting her in the back of the head with his rifle.
 Then, after driving a short distance to Bridge End, Bird fired the shotgun at Kenneth Fishburn as he walked in the opposite direction; Fishburn suffered fatal wounds to the head and chest.
 This was followed by the shooting of Leslie Hunter, who was called over to Bird's taxi before being shot in the face at close range with the shotgun, then a second time in the back after he turned away to protect himself.
 Hunter survived his injuries.

 Bird then went south towards Thornhill, where he fired his shotgun at Ashley Glaister, a teenage girl; he missed her and she ran off back towards her sister's home.
 He then passed Carleton and travelled to the village of Wilton.
 There, he tried to visit Jason Carey, a member of a diving club Bird also belonged to, but left when Carey's wife came to the door.
 Bird then saw Jennifer Jackson walking down the road with her son; he shot Jackson once in the chest with his shotgun and twice in the head with his rifle, killing her.
-Bird then drove past Town Head Farm, but turned back towards it and fired his shotgun, fatally hitting Jackson's husband James in the head and wounding a woman named Christine Hunter-Hall in the back.
-Hunter-Hall survived the attack, and still has 100 pellets lodged in her lung.
-He then drove back to Carleton and killed Isaac Dixon, a mole-catcher, who was fatally shot twice at close range as he was talking to a farmer in a field.
-A former semi-professional rugby player, Garry Purdham, was shot and killed while working in a field outside the Red Admiral Hotel at Boonwood, near Gosforth.
+Bird then drove past Town Head Farm, but turned back towards it and fired his shotgun, fatally hitting Jackson's husband James in the head and wounding Christine Hunter-Hall in the back.
+Hunter-Hall survived the attack, and as of 2011 still had 100 pellets lodged in her lung.
+Bird then drove back to Carleton and killed Isaac Dixon, who was fatally shot twice at close range as he was talking to a farmer in a field.
+He then shot and killed Garry Purdham, a former professional rugby player, who was working in a field outside the Red Admiral Hotel at Boonwood, near Gosforth.